a-n-rose/a-n-rose.github.io/_posts/2018-11-06-compare-ways-to-save-data.md

 The first technique I implemented did a pretty good job not taking over my CPU.
 When I ran it, my CPU mostly remained at around 20% - 25%, with the rare occasion going above 30%.
 This meant that I could use my computer as usual, while my program collected, organized, and safely saved my data for me.

 The time to go through all the data, however, took forever.
-I started the program 3 hours ago and it is only 36% through the entire dataset.
-Further, as there is more baby name data to work with as the years progress, this program took longer and longer to process each year.

-As I continue working with this data, I will update this post.
+This is because data is getting inserted and commited to the database at every iteration.
+That slows the program way down.

+To speed this process up, I changed my code to save the data to dictionaries via for loops, and then batch add the data to the SQL database.

+## Dictionaries

+This is so much faster.
+It took 40 seconds to collect, organize and save the data to an SQL database.